Quantum limits to the energy resolution of magnetic field sensors

 \section{History and origins}

 The ERL concept emerged from an analysis of dc SQUID sensitivity by Tesche and Clark (TC) \cite{TescheJLTP1977, KochPRL1980}.
-They described a lumped-circuit SQUID model including resistively-shunted Josephson junctions, the source of both thermal and quantum noise in their model, and computed the equivalent flux-noise power spectral density ${S_\Phi(\nu)}$, where $\Phi$ is the magnetic flux through the SQUID loop and $\nu$ is the frequency.
-TC then optimized the dc sensitivity, i.e. minimized $S_\Phi(0)$, and found the bound
+A SQUID is a planar field sensor based on the Josephson effect and measures the flux $\Phi$ through a loop of superconducting material, see Fig.~\ref{fig:SQUID}.
+A more detailed description is given in Section \ref{sec:KnownLimits}.
+TC considered a lumped-circuit model of the dc SQUID dynamics, to compute the equivalent flux-noise power spectral density ${S_\Phi(\nu)}$ of $\Phi$, where $\nu$ is the linear frequency.
+Optimization of the SQUID parameters for best dc sensitivity, i.e. for minimum $S_\Phi(0)$, yeilds the bound

-where $L$ is the inductance of the SQUID pickup loop.
+where $L$ is the inductance of the SQUID pickup loop\footnote{The 1977 TC publication assumed quantum noise arising from electron pair shot noise in the current across the Josephson junctions, and arrived to a limit of $h/2 = \pi \hbar$.
+Later analyses assume quantum noise from zero-point fluctuations in resistances shunting the junctions, and arrive to a limit of $\hbar$ \cite{KochAPL1981,RobbesSAA2006}.}.
 The name ``energy resolution'' was applied to $E_R = S_\Phi(0)/(2L)$ by analogy to $\Phi^2/(2L)$, the magnetostatic energy in a current loop.
 As should be clear from Eq.~(\ref{eq:ERLForSQUIDs}), $E_R$ has units of action, not energy, and in more recent literature $E_R$ is referred to as the ``energy resolution per bandwidth.''
-The TC analysis has been extended to more detailed dc SQUID models \cite{KochAPL1981, WakaiAPL1988, RyhanenJLTP1989}, and is reviewed in \cite{RobbesSAA2006}.

 To compare against other kinds of sensors, it is interesting to have a purely geometric expression for this limit.
 To this end, we note that $\Phi = B A$, where $A$ is the loop area, and that $L = \sqrt{A} \mu_0/\alpha$, where $\alpha$ is a wire geometry factor of order unity.
 We can thus re-express the TC limit as